MonoTheProtogen/Monos-Cave-Game/README.md

 # Development Status

-Current Development Status: `sparse`
+Current Development Status: `halted`

-> New additions and stuff will sparsely appear as I don't have that much free time currently and can't actively develop the game
+> I neither have the time nor want to continue this currently.

 # Screenshots